 Dollar Flight Club

-But this one differs in that rather than a human-based service constantly searching for great deals and notifying members, their in-house software takes care of scanning the skies around the clock.
+We come to Dollar Flight Club to finish off our cheap one-way international flight-finding subscription tools.
+But this one differs in that rather than a human-based service constantly searching for great deals and notifying members, their in-house software scans the skies around the clock.

 The Advantages of Dollar Flight Club

 That’s because DFC only sends international flight deals to Premium members, as free members are limited to domestic flights.
-As our mission is to find cheap one-way international flights, a Premium membership is a wise and relatively inexpensive investment here!
+Their mission is to find cheap one-way international flights, so a Premium membership is a wise and relatively inexpensive investment here!